That equals 5.

 - In the Power of Three arc of Warrior Cats, Jayfeather, Hollyleaf and Lionblaze form a Power Trio because they think they are three cats all-powerful cats spoken of in a prophecy.
 At the end, Jayfeather realizes that Hollyleaf is not the true third.
 Then in the Omen of the Stars arc, the true third Dovewing and her sister Ivypool team up with the others.

-- Some seasons in the Super Sentai / Power Rangers franchise have started with three rangers instead of the usual team of five, usually a trio composed of Red, Blue and Yellow, who are then joined mid-series by at least two extra rangers.
+- Some seasons in the Super Sentai/Power Rangers franchise have started with three rangers instead of the usual team of five, usually a trio composed of Red, Blue and Yellow (and it's usually Two Guys and a Girl), who are then joined mid-series by at least two extra rangers.
 They typically get just as much, if not more, exposure as the primary heroes, much like the sixth rangers.

 - Before Power Rangers, this practice was done first in the 1988 Super Sentai series Liveman, where the original heroes of Red Falcon, Yellow Lion and Blue Dolphin were joined by Black Bison and Green Sai (Rhino) in Episode 30.